annalisa144/reverdecer/_posts/2018-07-28-time-is-not-on-our-side.md

 We got up at 7
 * brushed teeth and all that basic hygeine
 * Phillip [made coffee for us](http://reverdecer.annalisagross.com/2018/07/31/how-to-make-coffee-off-grid/)
-* I read a cookbook about grilling to learn any secrets for making desserts in a grill (get a bigger grill, which we aren't going to do) while Phillip ate his eggs and fed the chickens
+* I read a cookbook about grilling to learn any secrets for making desserts in [our grill](http://reverdecer.annalisagross.com/2018/08/08/our-grill/) (get a bigger grill, which we aren't going to do) while Phillip ate his eggs and fed the chickens
-* I changed the kefir and filled some water buckets and washed dishes
+* I changed the kefir and [filled some water buckets and washed dishes](https://reverdecer.annalisagross.com/2018/07/01/sink-success/)

-We found all the animals and got them in the truck and left for the vet by 9:30
+We found all the animals and got them in the truck and [left for the vet by 9:30](https://reverdecer.annalisagross.com/2018/07/09/family-trip/)
 * got there around 10:15.
 They open at 10 so we wanted to be first in line, but traffic was heavy and we didn't manage that
 * dogs got their shots first
 * then swapped for cats